 In 1906, George A. Learned began operation as a partnership with Roger Sherman Jr. and Andrew Roaf.
 Learned eventually took over the business with 350 “operatives” turning out 2,500 pairs of shoes a day.

 — The Baby Shoe Co., owned by John S. Norton and Louis J. Festo, made soft soled shoes for infants.

 — The Custom Heel Co. employed 50 operatives with J.F.
 Pollard as president.
-The Maple wood Heel Co. produced, unsurprisingly, heels.
-The president of Fred W. Mears and treasurer Halsey E. Abbey.
+The Maple Wood Heel Co. produced, unsurprisingly, heels.
+The president was Fred W. Mears and the treasurer was Halsey E. Abbey.

 — The Fern Co. with Oscar Fern as president made womens shoes with 175-200 operatives.
 Fern & Poor employed 125 and made womens shoes.
 W.D.
 Hannah employed 300 in the production of shoes.
 Lowell Thomas Shoe Corp. made womens shoes with Harry B. Thomas as president, William P. Lowell Sr. as treasurer and William Lowell Jr. as secretary.
 The R.E.
 Welch Shoe Co., owed by Richard E. Welch, created jobs for 75.